 We aim to:

-- To aim for contributions to the Annual Fund of $100 per Rotarian, through wider understanding of the benefits of our Foundation, and with higher uptake of sustaining membership and personal donations in addition to larger gifts through bequests.
+- Encourage contributions to the Annual Fund of $100 per Rotarian, through wider understanding of the benefits of our Foundation, and with higher uptake of sustaining membership and personal donations in addition to larger gifts through bequests.

 - To promote the enrolment of non-Rotarian donors into the Foundation giving programme